bufferapp/buffer-php-style-guide/README.md

 - New controllers and models are always CapFirst.
 The first letter is always capital E.g. `InteractionsController.php`.

-- Camel case for classes and methods.
+- Camel case for classes and methods, with class names always capitalized.
 E.g. `class SampleClassName` and `public function getTeamMembers()`

 - Camel case for all instance, global and local variables, properties defined within the class or file.